 Possible collaborators include but are not limited to: Licensed midwives, licensed physicians of any specialty (Maternal-Fetal Medicine, Obstetrician-Gynecologists, Pediatricians, Neonatologists, Family Practice physicians, Anesthesiologists, Psychiatrists, Radiologists, General Internal Medicine and Medical and Surgical sub-specialties), hospitals and other health care providers such as nurse practitioners, nurse anesthetists, physician assistants, nutritionists, social workers, chiropractors, acupuncturists and physical therapists.

 The following are examples of documentation of a collaborative relationship in multiple clinical settings.

 No. In accordance with Education Law, Article 140 effective November 1, 2010, licensed midwives do not require a written practice agreement for practice or reimbursement of midwifery services.

 No. Licensure in nursing is not a prerequisite to licensure as a midwife in New York State.
 However, only an individual licensed as both a nurse and a midwife may use the title "nurse midwife".
 Likewise, a registered nurse who becomes licensed as a midwife need not maintain a current registration in nursing.

 Yes.
 Regulations of the Commissioner of Education, as amended and effective January 1, 2011, require a registered program in midwifery leading to a Masters degree or higher, and the equivalents of such programs.
-Detailed information on New York State licensure requirements in midwifery can be found on this site: /taxonomy/term/9586
+Detailed information on New York State licensure requirements in midwifery can be found on this site: License Requirements for Midwifery

 No. New York State law does not require any national certification in order to renew a registration to practice.